Invotyx/sample-publisher-role-app/README.md

  * - `message` (optional string): A message that can be included in the */

+   "/products/subscribed": {
+      "get": {
+        "operationId": "ProductsController_getAllSubscribedProducts",
+        "summary": "Get all  subscribed products against userId also used by appSphere", "parameters": [],
+        "responses": {
+          "401": {
+            "description": "Unauthorized to access this resource."
+          }
+        },
+        "tags": [
+          "products"
+        ],
+        "security": [
+          {
+            "bearer": []
+          }
+        ]
+      }
+    },

 ##  static String products = "/api/products";

 /**